 The Soup Kitchen at Saint Luke’s continues to be a vital ministry to many people throughout the city.
 Every Tuesday and Thursday, from 1 to 2 p.m. throughout the year, our theater space is transformed into a dining area where we serve a hot meal to 120 to 160 people each day.

-Current community partners: Spark Foundry, Kasowitz Benson & Torres, Women in E-Discovery, Special Counsel, Vedder Price Kaufman Kammholz, Marriott Marquis, Broadway Serves, Schroders Investment Management North America
+Current community volunteer partners: Spark Foundry, Kasowitz Benson & Torres, Women in E-Discovery, Special Counsel, Vedder Price Kaufman Kammholz, Marriott Marquis, Broadway Serves, and Schroders Investment Management North America